SRIHARANI12/concordant-pairs-analysis/README.md

-# Concordant Pairs and Risk Ties Analysis
+## Concordant Pairs and Risk Ties Analysis

-This Python program analyzes survival data to count:
+## 🔍 Project Overview
+This project implements a Python program to analyze Concordant Pairs, Discordant Pairs, Risk Ties, and Permissible Pairs from a given dataset.
+This type of analysis is useful in statistical evaluation, especially in evaluating relationships between variables in ranking systems and biomedical data comparison.

+The program also provides a visual representation of the analysis results using a bar chart.

+## ⚙️ Technologies Used
+Python – Core programming language used.

+Matplotlib – For visualizing the pair analysis (bar chart output).

+(Optional: pandas or numpy, if used in your code)

+ ## 🧠 Features

+- Accepts input data (pairs of scores/ranks)
+- Automatically calculates:
-- Concordant pairs
+  -  Concordant Pairs
-- Discordant pairs
+  -  Discordant Pairs
-- Risk ties
+  -  Risk Ties
+  -  Ties
-- Permissible pairs
+  -  Permissible Pairs
-- Time ties
+- Prints the calculated values to the terminal (Command Prompt)
+- Generates a **bar chart** summarizing the results

 ## 📁 Files Included